pluralsight/pando/packages/react/README.md

 ## Contribution

 If you plan on contributing to this project, please take time to read our [CONTRIBUTING.md](https://github.com/pluralsight/pando/blob/main/CONTRIBUTING.md).
 Pull requests that do not adhere to the requirements in this doc will automatically be flagged and closed.

+## v1 Migration TODO

+- [ ] Create a new Icon API that is more flexible and user friendly (i.e. `Icon` component - React v19 forces an API change for SSR compatibility)